BrandenEK/Blasphemous.Randomizer/docs/README.md

 - The chalice will never unfill
 - The Cistern shroud puzzle will be automatically completed if the shroud is equipped
 - The Albero warp room can not be teleported to until activated, and the gate has been removed

 ---

-### Seeds
-In order to choose a specific seed that you want to play on, click on the seed text box and type the desired number on the settings menu shown before starting a new game.
-Seeds can be in the range of 1 to 99,999,999.
-<br><br>
-In order to make it easier for multiple people to play with the same item generation (Such as for races or multiplayer), a sequence of 7 images is shown in the top right corner of the settings menu.
-This is a unique identifier of the seed that also takes into account the other configuration settings and ensures that items will be placed exactly the same for all players.

----